Topological $\Delta G$ homology of rings with twisted $G$-action: Introduction

-For $\Delta \bfC$, this recovers topological Hochschild homology THH of an associative ring, which has an $S^1$-action, and for $\Delta \bfD$, this recovers Real topological Hochschild homology THR of an associative ring with involution, which has an $O(2)$-action.
-For $\Delta \bfQ$, this gives a new invariant which we call quaternionic topological Hochschild homology THQ, which is equipped with a $\Pin(2)$-action.
-Beyond the self-dual case, we also provide constructions of homotopical analogues of symmetric homology, hyperoctahedral homology and reflexive homology, which have been studied in the algebraic context by \cite{Fie,Aul10,Gra22,Gra22b,BR23,LR24}.
+In the self-dual case, the construction $\THG$ recovers for $\Delta \bfC$ the topological Hochschild homology THH of an associative ring, which has an $S^1$-action, and recovers for $\Delta \bfD$ the Real topological Hochschild homology THR of an associative ring with anti-involution, which has an $O(2)$-action.
+For $\Delta \bfQ$, the construction $\THG$ gives a new invariant which we call quaternionic topological Hochschild homology THQ, which is equipped with a $\Pin(2)$-action.

-Our approach to the construction of topological $\Delta \bfG$ homology generalizes the higher categorical refinement of the Loday construction due to Nikolaus--Scholze~\cite[Definition~III.2.3]{NS18}.
-To accomplish this, we prove three key technical results, which are of independent interest: (1) for any group with parity $\varphi \colon G\to\{-1,1\}$ we construct a new crossed simplicial group $\Delta \bfGS$, and we show that any crossed simplicial group $\Delta \bfG$ maps to the crossed simplicial group associated to the canonical parity $G_0\to \{-1,1\}$, (2) we show that twisted $G$-rings are algebras over a twisted operad $\Assoc^\varphi$, and (3) we show symmetric monoidal functors from a pointed version of the crossed simplicial group $\Delta \bfGS$ we constructed to spectra encodes algebras over $\Assoc^\varphi$.
+Our approach to the construction of topological $\Delta \bfG$-homology generalizes the higher categorical refinement of the Loday construction due to Nikolaus--Scholze~\cite[Definition~III.2.3]{NS18}.
+To accomplish this, we prove three key technical results, which are of independent interest: (1) for any group with parity $\varphi \colon G\to\{-1,1\}$ we construct a new crossed simplicial group $\Delta \bfGS$, and we show that any crossed simplicial group $\Delta \bfG$ maps to the crossed simplicial group associated to the canonical parity $G_0\to \{-1,1\}$ (\autoref{csg} and \autoref{canonical map}), (2) we show that twisted $G$-rings are algebras over a twisted operad $\Assoc^\varphi$ (\autoref{TwistedGringoperad}), and (3) we show symmetric monoidal functors from a pointed version of the crossed simplicial group $\Delta \bfGS$ we constructed to spectra encodes algebras over $\Assoc^\varphi$ (\autoref{iso of categories} and \autoref{algebras description}).